 TROY’S ACCELERATE dual enrollment program offers financial savings on the cost of a college education, but just as important, students truly get to experience college with faculty and others who care about their success as much as they do.

 “Dual enrollment courses give students that little taste of college.
-If students give TROY a try, I believe they are going to fall in love, just like I did,” says James.
+If students give TROY a try, I believe they are going to fall in love, just like I did,” says Pritchett.
 “If they go to another institution or a larger institution, they can get lost in the crowd or looked at as high school students — even if they are sitting in a college course.
 At TROY, we love our students and want to see each one of them be successful.”

 To learn more about getting college credits while still in high school, please visit the ACCELERATE dual enrollment program page on our website.